fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 **Installing a Package Locally**

 The test file, tests/unit/test_task.py, contains the tests we worked on in Running pytest, in files test_three.py and test_four.py.
-I’ve just renamed it here to something that makes more sense for what it’s testing and copied everything into one file.

 Here is test_task.py: